SnowDiamond/splaytree/README.md

 tree.size # => 16
 ```

-Each new item should comparable with already inserted items.
+Note: each new item should comparable be with already inserted items.

 ### Get item